Specialized Hotrock 12″ vs. Huffy Rock It vs. Islabikes CNOC 14

 Who knew there was so much to learn about one little bike?
 In the end, however, any bike is usually better than no bike.
 Even if the only bike in your budget is found at your local big box store (although be sure to check for a better designed used bike first), your child will eventually be able to learn to ride it.

-If your child is on the petite side, a master on a balance bike, has inseam less than 18.5″ AND is anxious to move up to a pedal bike, buy the Specialized Hotrock or the ByK E-250 or another well made 12″ bike that fulfills the requirements above.
+If your child is on the petite side, a master on a balance bike, has inseam less than 18.5″ AND is anxious to move up to a pedal bike, buy the Specialized Hotrock, the WOOM2, the ByK E-250 or another well made 12″ bike that fulfills the requirements above.
 If your child has an inseam greater than 18.5″, then buy the Islabikes 14″, otherwise, stay clear of all 12″ bikes and either buy a balance bike or wait until they are old enough to move up to a 16″ or a 14″.

 All opinons in this review are that of Two Wheeling Tots LLC.
 Please do not reuse any of the pictures without linking back to this page.
 In order to help facilitate this review, Islabikes provided their Beinn 14″ and Canyon Bicycles (an awesome shop in the greater Salt Lake City, Utah area with three locations) provided a loaner Specialized Hotrock 12″ (THANK YOU!).
 We purchased the Huffy Rock It at Walmart.
 Two Wheeling Tots is not an affiliate of Islabikes, Specialized, Canyon Bikes or Huffy, but is an affiliate of Walmart.